Using a De-Esser to Remove Harshness and Sibilance from Voice and Dialogue Audio

 If they have in-built frequency-dependent sidechain functions some compressors can be converted to De-essers by using the sidechain to target only high frequencies.
 Ableton Live’s compressor is a good example of this.

+Let's look at how to reduce sibilance in speech.
 When you’re trying to de-ess, it’s best to monitor your audio on the most accurate speakers or headphones you have access to.
 Listening on low quality speakers (phones, TVs, hi-fi or laptop) can make sibilants sound louder due to imbalances in frequency representation.
 This can make it harder for you to make out what is actually happening with your audio.

 Step 1: Begin by inserting a De-esser on your vocal channel.